criteo/loop/README.md

 - **dummy-project**: The 'Hello world' for **loop**; just shows the basics.
 - **node-project**: A sample node project, with some frontend assets build with webpack and stylus.
+- **java-project**: A sample java project, with some frontend assets build with webpack and stylus.

 ### FAQ